 On November 1, 2011, the Company executed a mining lease with the State of Texas covering approximately 90 acres of land that is adjacent to the August 2010 Lease.
 Under the lease, the Company paid the State of Texas a lease bonus of \$20,700 upon the execution of the lease.
-Upon the sale of minerals removed from Round Top, the Company will pay the State of Texas a \$50,000 minimum advance royalty.
+Upon the sale of minerals removed from Round Top, RTMD will pay the State of Texas a \$50,000 minimum advance royalty.

-Thereafter, if paying quantities of minerals are obtained, the Company will pay the State of Texas a production royalty equal to eight percent (8%) of the market value of uranium and other fissionable materials removed and sold from Round Top and six and one quarter percent (6 1/4%) of the market value of all other minerals.
-If paying quantities have not been obtained, the Company may pay additional delay rental fees to extend the term of the lease for successive one (1) year periods pursuant to the following schedule:
+Thereafter, if paying quantities of minerals are obtained, RTMD will pay the State of Texas a production royalty equal to eight percent (8%) of the market value of uranium and other fissionable materials removed and sold from Round Top and six and one quarter percent (6 1/4%) of the market value of all other minerals.
+If paying quantities have not been obtained, RTMD may pay additional delay rental fees to extend the term of the lease for successive one (1) year periods pursuant to the following schedule:

 Per Acre Total

-Amount Amount
+Am ount Amount

 November 1, 2020 - 2024 \$ 150 \$ 13,500

-November 1, 2025 - 2029 200 18,000
+November 1, 2025 - 2029 \$ 200 \$ 18,000

-In August 2021, our joint venture partner paid the State of Texas a delay rental to extend the term of the lease in an amount equal to \$13,500 and as of the date of this filing, RTMD is current in its lease obligations.
+In August 2021, RTMD paid the State of Texas a delay rental to extend the term of the lease in an amount equal to \$13,500 and as of the date of this filing, RTMD is current in its lease obligations.